lpoto/discord-utility-bot/README.md

 - Bot requires at least one unmuted (non bot) listener.
     - If no unmuted members are in the channel, bot will eventually disconnect.
-    - You can reconnect it by clicking `Join`.
+    - Reconnect it by clicking `Join`.

-- Queue message offers commands by clicking on buttons:
+- Queue message offers a variety of commands by clicking on buttons. (ex. loop, skip, shuffle, ... )
-    - loop,
-    - loop queue,
-    - skip,
-    - pause,
-    - replay,
-    - stop,
-    - shuffle,
-    - clear,
-    - remove,
-    - forward,
-    - help,
-    - ...

 - User may only use music commands if they are undeafened in a voice channel and bot is either in the same channel or not connected to any.